-A solo exhibition of new works by London-based artist Jeremy Willett.
+A solo exhibition in VITRINE Project Space of new works by London-based artist Jeremy Willett.
 Combining sculpture, 2D print work and an overlying site-responsive installation.
 'I believe in madness, in the truth of the inexplicable, in the common sense of stones, in the lunacy of flowers, in the disease stored up for the human race by the Apollo astronauts….
 I believe in nothing' JG Ballard

 Willett explores fictional non-space; a screen saver, a techno visual, a rustic landscape, wild and overgrown, a junkyard on a desert island, “a sky the colour of television tuned to a dead channel” (William Gibson, Neuromancer, 1984); Each idealistic, romanticised, surreal and as unreachable as the next.